Last updated on 29 March 2022 by Leah Hamilton (Qualified Solicitor. Writer at TermsFeed)

 When your user downloads, installs, and uses a copy of your app on their personal device, they're making a copy of your software, which is a copyrighted work.

-An EULA, shortened as EULA, is a contract between you and the purchaser of your software.
+An EULA is a contract between you and the purchaser of your software.
 It gives the purchaser the right to use that copy of your software after they have paid for it.

 The EULA relates mainly to the ability of your users to make that copy of your work and use that copy in certain ways and prohibits things such as reverse engineering and making additional copies.

 It may include sections on accountability for behavior that isn't permitted, dispute resolution, and payment details such as membership fees.

 Here's an example of what an EULA looks like when your users open your app:

 Some of the main terms included in an EULA are:

 The scope of the license is important to set out clearly what your users are allowed to do and what they can't do.

 Our Terms and Conditions Generator makes it easy to create a Terms and Conditions agreement for your app.
 Just follow these steps:

 Enter the email address where you'd like the T&C delivered and click "Generate."